nemequ/wav/README.md

-# NOT READY YET
+# Not Yet Ready For Use

-This is currently nowhere near complete, and the API is not stable.
+While largely feature-complete, the API is not yet stable and it is largely untested.
+Please don't depend on it for anything critical yet.

 Also, the project name will probably change, if anyone has any ideas please let me know.
 I don't like the current one, but I wanted to